Triangle

 Multiphase Systems (spring) 10 credits

 This module will identify the industrial occurrence of the simultaneous flow of more than one phase and highlight the implications for design.
-It will establish the principles of flow and heat transfer in gas/liquid systems and the principles of design methods.
+It will establish the principles of flow and heat transfer in gas/liquid systems.

 MSc Project (Summer) 60 credits